-Like coffee, blue light keeps night drivers alertNovember 23rd, 2012 in Other
+Like coffee, blue light keeps night drivers alertNovember 23, 2012 in Medicine & Health / Other

 (Medical Xpress)—Researchers from the Université Bordeaux Segalen, France, and their Swedish colleagues have recently demonstrated that constant exposure to blue light is as effective as coffee at improving night drivers' alertness.
 Based on tests conducted in real driving conditions, the results have been published in the journal PLoS One.
 They could pave the way for the development of an electronic anti-sleep system to be built into vehicles.
 Before then, the scientists will be testing this equipment in a broader range of situations.

 When driving at night, drowsiness brought about by sleep deprivation reduces a driver's alertness, reflexes and visual perception.
 Sleepiness is responsible for one third of fatalities on motorways.
 Apart from taking a nap, which is often impractical, drinking coffee remains the best preventive measure.
 However, this forces drivers to stop, which they often leave too late.
 For road safety purposes, it is therefore essential to develop an "embedded" anti-sleepiness device working continuously.